-The Graduate School requires students to register for 24 thesis credits, MCDG 8888 after passing the preliminary oral exam.
-MCDB&G students must register for MCDG 8888 the semester immediately after passing the preliminary oral for 10-14 thesis credits and then 10-14 for the following semester (for a total of 24).
+Thesis Credits - MCDB&G Policy Regarding Registration for 24 Thesis Credits and Registration for 8444 after Completion of the 24 Thesis Credits preliminary oral for 10-14 thesis credits and then 10-14 for the following semester (for a total of 24).
 Students are required to complete the required thesis credits quickly, within 2 semesters.
 After completing 24 thesis credits, students are placed in a status that dramatically reduces their fringe benefit rate - effectively saving the advisor thousands of dollars per year, if the students are supported with research funds.
 Students may adjust the credits in these two semesters to accommodate any other courses they would like to take, remembering that additional course fees will be incurred if registered for more than 14 credits per semester, and that those additional fees would generally be the student's responsibility.